 - Width: 9.8″

-It’s not an issue limited to the V10 model since other models I’ve owned have this issue.
+It’s not an issue limited to the V10 model, as I’ve experienced this issue with other models I’ve owned.

 Another concern is the battery, but the V10 battery is replaceable, and aftermarket options are available, as are previous generation V6 and V8 options, which had many replacement batteries available.